EdiNation/OpenEDI-Specification/README.md

 ### Convert EDI Loop to OpenEDI

-EDI Loops are represented as Schema objects and are marked with the `x-edination-loop-id` extension property.
+EDI Loops are represented as Schema objects and are marked with the `x-edination-loop-id` extension property, to set the Loop ID (when no Loop ID exists, use the ID of the trigger segment).
 All available concepts to convert EDI Message to OpenEDI are also applicable for EDI Loop.

 ### Convert EDI Segment to OpenEDI

+EDI Segments are represented as Schema objects and are marked with the `x-edination-segment-id` extension property, to set the Segment ID.
 The structure of each segment/composite data element is usually depicted in their implementation guidelines with schemas more or less similar to the one below:

 ![Example of EDI guideline for segments](https://support.edifabric.com/hc/article_attachments/360019433298/edi-guide-segment.png)